 - Loss of Limb – If a victim was thrown out of the vehicle during a severe auto crash, the accident could result in amputation.
 In other cases, the limb may be amputated during post-accident care if the doctors see it necessary to remove it.
-Loss of limb means that the victim will never be able to perform the normal functions that require the legs or hands, and therefore, in that sense, it is catastrophic.
+Loss of limb means that the victim will never perform the standard functions that require the legs or hands.
+Therefore, in that sense, it is catastrophic.

 - Scarring and Disfigurement – In most cases, the vehicle is left in a mangled position in the event of a crash, and the occupants are just as damaged.
 The victim may suffer severe burns and cuts resulting from flying debris, impact forces, or fire.
 This may leave the victims scarred and disfigured.

-The specialized treatments that victims of catastrophic car accidents often need to undergo may take longer to complete; maybe months or years.
-The catastrophic car accidents can cause disabilities that may even leave some victims with lifelong care dependence.
+The specialized treatments that victims of catastrophic car accidents often need to undergo may take longer to complete.
+Maybe months or years.
+The disastrous car accidents can cause disabilities that may even leave some victims with lifelong care dependence.

-If you or a loved one were involved in a vehicle collision due to no fault of your own and you sustained these life-altering injuries, it is paramount to contact one of our Atlanta catastrophic car accident lawyers at Singleton Law Firm as soon as possible.
-We are ready to fight aggressively to ensure you get the compensation you deserve to take care of all your expenses.
+Suppose you or a loved one were involved in a rear-end vehicle collision due to no fault of your own, and you sustained these life-altering injuries.
+In that case, it is paramount to contact one of our Atlanta catastrophic car accident lawyers at Singleton Law Firm as soon as possible.
+We are ready to fight aggressively to ensure you get the compensation you deserve to take care of your expenses.

 Filing Catastrophic Injury Claims/Lawsuits and Statute of Limitation

-You are hurting all because someone else acted negligently, and possibly huge medical expenses are already knocking at your door.
+You are hurting all because someone else acted negligently, and possibly substantial medical expenses are already knocking at your door.
 These expenses can strain you emotionally and financially.
-Therefore, you’ll definitely need to recover compensation as soon as possible to take care of them.
+Therefore, you’ll need to recover compensation as soon as possible to take care of them.

-Personal injury claims are subject to a strict statute of limitations in Georgia, and therefore, it is essential to understand and adhere to it.
+Personal injury claims are subject to a strict statute of limitations in Georgia.
+Therefore, it is essential to understand and adhere to it.
 Delays may cause you to lose the right to file a claim as you’re only given a limited amount of time to file your claim.
-In addition, the evidence that acts to your favor could be destroyed.
+Also, the evidence that acts in your favor could be destroyed.

 A statute of limitations is a law that states how long a person has to bring forward a legal action.
-Since this law can be complex, you need to contact one of our catastrophic car accident lawyers Atlanta as soon as possible to offer you legal help to ensure you meet the deadlines.
-Also, the statute of limitations may differ with situations surrounding each case, so you must act swiftly to avoid losing your right to file a claim.
+Since this law can be complicated, you need to contact one of our catastrophic car accident lawyers in Atlanta as soon as possible to offer you legal help to ensure you meet the deadlines.
+Also, the statute of limitations may differ with situations surrounding each case.
+Thus, you must act swiftly to avoid losing your right to file a claim.

 Catastrophic Car Accident Lawyers

-Catastrophic car accident lawyers at Singleton Law Firm have vast experience in personal injury cases, representing auto accident victims in Atlanta for more than 30 years.
-The work and the primary goal of the insurance companies and the defendant’s attorney is to ensure you receive a reduced amount of compensation.
-Therefore, you want to ensure you receive your settlement quickly and favorably, and our catastrophic car accident attorney can help you deal with a non-responsive insurance company.
+Catastrophic car accident lawyers at Singleton Law Firm LLC. have vast experience in personal injury cases, representing auto accident victims in Atlanta for more than 30 years.
+The work and the insurance companies’ primary goal and the defendant’s attorney is to ensure you receive a reduced amount of compensation.
+Therefore, you want to ensure you receive your settlement quickly and favorably.
+Our catastrophic car accident attorney can help you deal with a non-responsive insurance company.

 Call us today at (770) 889-6010 or contact us online to schedule a free, no-obligation consultation.